qwaneu/qwaneu.github.io/_posts/2020-10-26-under-pressure.md

-Helping a team to build in slack in the way of working is crucial, because of the paradox: allowing slack in your schedule reduces the time available for work, so teams tend to skip on this, for instance working throughout the lunch instead of taking a walk or enjoying a good foosball match.
+Helping a team to build in slack in the way of working is crucial, because of the paradox: allowing slack in your schedule reduces the time available for work, so teams tend to skimp on this, for instance working throughout the lunch instead of taking a walk or enjoying a good foosball match.
 But slack in your schedule will in the end save time and lead to better solutions.